daijro/camoufox/pythonlib/README.md

         Camoufox properties to use.
     os (Optional[ListOrString]):
         Operating system to use for the fingerprint generation.
-        Can be "windows", "macos", or "linux", or a list of these to choose from randomly.
+        Can be "windows", "macos", "linux", "android", "ios", or a list to randomly choose from.
         Default: ["windows", "macos", "linux"]
     block_images (Optional[bool]):
         Whether to block all images.